FastEval/FastEval/README.md

 ## Viewing the results

+A summary of the scores will be printed to stdout after the evaluation finished.
+More details are available through the web UI.
-Use `python3 -m http.server` in the root folder of this repository.
+To access it, Use `python3 -m http.server` in the root folder of this repository.
 This will start a simple webserver for static files.
-This server usually runs on port `8000` in which case you can view the results at [127.0.0.1:8000](http://127.0.0.1:8000).
+This server usually runs on port `8000` in which case you can view the detailed results at [127.0.0.1:8000](http://127.0.0.1:8000).